Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Will add many more images of this in progress...Many great selfies also.

-In February of 2021 I received a e mail from the Boys and Girls Club of Janesville to discuss a mural on the side of their club in downtown Janesville.
-Finally began on July 1st.
+In February of 2021, I received an e mail from the Boys and Girls Club of Janesville to discuss a mural on the side of their club in downtown Janesville.
+After many meetings and design discussions, this was their final discission.
+Other issues pushed start date to July 1st.
 What an honor and privilege to work with such a great group of people, supporting such a meaningful part of our community.

 2 0 2 1